Winter Turkey Coop Bedding

 Microbes cut down on harmful bacteria, and can also help prevent mite and lice infestations in the coop.
 For the kicker, composting organic matter generates much-needed heat in the wintertime.

-This is what we do in the winter for all three chicken coops and our turkey coop.
+This is what we do in the winter for all four chicken coops and our turkey coop.

 Get on our list to be the first to learn more about Turkeys!